 Here, the first term describes an electron spin-flip process due to a single magnon.
 Because this term induces a spin flip, it is restricted to scattering between altermagnetic domains in momentum space.
-We account for the second term in the electron Hamiltonian as it will not induce any effective interaction but give rise to spin-splitting.
+We account for the second term in the electron Hamiltonian in Eq. \eqref{electronHamiltonian} because it will not induce any effective interaction but give rise to spin-splitting.
 The third term is bilinear in magnon operators.
-Now, this term is often neglected.
-However, for altermagnets, we expect the third term to be the dominant one for superconductivity.
+This term is often neglected.
+However, for altermagnets with large spin splitting, we expect the third term to be the dominant contribution to superconductivity.